zjma/poker-dapp/readme.md

 and now collaboratively compute `s*P` for a group element `P` without revealing `s`.

 The caller initializes a scalar multiplication as follows.
-- On-chain parameter: the group element `P` to be raised.
+- On-chain state: the group element `P` to be raised.
-- On-chain parameter: the public information of the shared secret scalar `s`.
+- On-chain state: the public information of the shared secret scalar `s`.
 - Private state assumed: participants `i` has the `i`-th share of the secret `s`.

-Then concurrently, users each:
+Then, concurrently, users each:
 - computes `s(i)*P` locally and generate a proof of correct computation;
 - publish `s(i)*P` and the proof on chain.

 In the end, anyone can send a transaction to:
-- mark the protocol succeeded;
+- mark the operation as succeeded;
 - conclude the computation and make `s*P` available on chain.

 If one or more users didn't submit a valid contribution in time, anyone can send a transaction to:
-- mark the operation failed;
+- mark the operation as failed;
 - report the culprits to the caller.

 Reference implementation: [contract/threshold_scalar_mul.move](https://github.com/zjma/poker-dapp/blob/main/contract/sources/threshold_scalar_mul.move).